5 top tips for creating a debt reduction plan

 Once you decide that it’s time to get out of debt, you need a plan.
 A debt reduction plan can help you organize your efforts so that they are more effective over time.
 Plus, the right debt reduction plan can help you stay on track, and monitor your progress.

 You need to start creating a debt reduction plan that you will be able to stick to, as well as one that will result in freedom from debt.
 Here are some of the best strategies for creating a good debt reduction plan:

-At first, it’s tempting to set a lofty goal of being debt free in six months or 12 months.
+At first, it’s tempting to set a lofty goal of being debt-free in six months or 12 months.
 This isn’t a bad desire.
 However, you also need to be realistic.
-Grand attempts to pay $2,000 a month toward your debt, when you’re struggling as it is, just don’t make sense.
+Grand attempts to pay $2,000 a month toward your debt, when you’re struggling as it is, just doesn’t make sense.

 Identify achievable milestones that can provide you with a sense of accomplishment as you move forward.
 At the beginning, you can set milestones that are closer together, and slowly move them apart as your efforts pick up steam.

 Milestones help you see progress as you reduce your debt.
 If you set a milestone at $500 debt paid off, and another at $1,200, and another at $2,500, and so on, you can celebrate (frugally, of course) your progress.
 A visible reminder, such as a chart, can help you stay motivated.

 3. Look for ways to boost your debt payments

 Don’t forget to look for ways to boost your debt payments.
 While you want to keep the same base debt payment throughout your plan, you can also make a game of adding a little extra to the payment on a regular basis.